Quack842/p4-dndcampaign/README.md

 ### Bugs
     This is My second upload, the first one had a bug where any user (That was not logged in) can access the create_campaign page, I fixed this by adding the login_required, before the Urls links in the urls.py file.
 I also added a 404 page.

-    While I was add it, there was a bug that when a user created a campaign, it would not load in the create venue form, for a while.
-A user had to log out and in to see it again.
-I added the following Code to make sure that the newest campaigns created was there.

 ### Existing Bugs
     Currently, the user can see all the campaigns that was created by all the other users.
 This is a known bug and will be worked on in the future.

+    There is also a bug where after a user created a campaign, it doesn't show in the Venue page when you want to book a venue right away.
+You can see that the campaign is logged to the databse on the back end, but the user have to hard-refresh the page or logg out and in again.

 [Back to top ⇧](#dd-dungeon-party)